GlySens ICGM: Internal sensor

 An internal glucose sensor, measuring at 38 mm across and 16 mm thick.
 The implant consists of an integrated glucose sensor with signal conditioning circuits, a wireless communications circuit, and a 1-year lifetime battery, all housed in a hermetically sealed (airtight) titanium housing.
 The sensor is surgically implanted under the skin, at the waist or upper arm, and continuously monitors the glucose levels in the subcutaneous (under the skin) tissue.
 Data is then relayed to the receiver via wireless telemetry, the automatic measurement and transmission of data by wire, radio, or other means from remote sources.
 The ICGM system claims to be as accurate as any other CGM device, however unlike similar products, the GlySens ICGM sensor works by detecting oxygen, allowing the system to be more stable in the interstitial fluid environment, the fluid surrounding tissue cells, than traditional CGMs.
 It has an outer membrane with electrochemical detectors primed with enzymes to interact with the oxygen.
 The extent of the enzyme reaction and the concentration of glucose can be calculated by measuring the amount of remaining oxygen from the enzyme reaction.
 It is ensured the sensors are working properly through multiple built-in checks.
 The sensor may also have applications for glucose monitoring in type 2 diabetes including caloric and activity management, and prevention of type 2 diabetes in susceptible individuals.

 External receiver

 The monitor provides a digital readout and graphical display of the glucose levels, alerting the user to hypoglycemic and hyperglycemic glucose levels, trending patterns and a series of directional buttons to access settings, history and calibration.
 Calibrating the receiver and sensor is necessary in order to ensure accurate readings and is as simple as taking a transdermal blood sample and entering it into the receiver.
 Lucisano, GlySens Chief Technology Officer, announced that in a future iteration the receiver should be converted to a software application that can run on a cell phone.

 Competition

 The two primary competitors of GlySens include: DexCom and Medtronic.
 These CGM's utilize thin wire sensors that must be inserted just under the surface of the skin and replaced at least once a week.
-These companies currently are turning their attention away from long-term implantable sensors, while concepts may still be in development, they aren't immediate priorities.
-This makes the GlySens ICGM sensor the first long-term implantable glucose sensor that will be available to the public.